dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 TODO: Topics in this section need further expansion.

+Whilst this document makes no specific recommendations with respect to Canonical CBOR (see Section 3.9 of [RFC7049]) the following guidance may be of use to implementors.

+Adherence to the first two rules given in Section 3.9 of [RFC7049] will minimise file sizes.

+Adherence to the second two rules given in Section 3.9 of [RFC7049] for all maps and arrays would unacceptably constrain implementations, for example, in the use case of real-time data collection in constrained environments.

 ## Optional data

 When reading data where items required for reader function are